-We didn’t know it at the time of installation, but we realized later on that the two large solar panels on our roof does a very effective job in preventing heat from the sun’s rays from entering our campervan.
-Our rigid solar panels take up about 40% of our roof real estate and the shade that the panels provide to our roof has been a boon to keeping the inside of our van cool on sunny days.
+We didn’t know it at the time of installation, but we realized later on that the two large solar panels on our roof do a very effective job of preventing heat from the sun’s rays from entering our campervan.
+Our rigid solar panels take up about 40% of our roof real estate, and the shade that the panels provide to our roof has been a boon to keeping the inside of our van cool on sunny days.

-If we had to pick one insulation as “the best insulation for campervans”, handsdown we would pick Havelock’s Sheep’s Wool.
-Environmentally friendly and sustainable, mold resistant, moisture control, and is easily installed almost everywhere in the van, sheep’s wool is our favorite insulation for camper vans.
+If we had to pick one insulation as “the best insulation for campervans,” we would pick Havelock’s Sheep’s Wool.
+Environmentally friendly and sustainable, mold-resistant, moisture controlled, and easily installed almost everywhere in the van, sheep’s wool is our favorite insulation for camper vans.

-To learn more about sheep’s wool, head over to Havelock’s website and check them out!
+To learn more about sheep’s wool, visit Havelock’s website and check them out!

-We understand, not everyone has the time nor the budget to install premium insulation materials in their vans.
-And for those that don’t plan to travel in extreme weather climates, the impulse to simply forgo campervan insulation altogether might be tempting.
+We understand not everyone has the time nor the budget to install premium insulation materials in their vans.
+And for those who don’t plan to travel in extreme weather climates, the impulse to simply forgo campervan insulation altogether might be tempting.

-Plus, even the most basic amount of insulation can do wonders in preventing unwanted loud noises from entering your van.
-Think large diesel truck noises at 3am!
+Plus, even the most basic amount of insulation can prevent unwanted loud noises from entering your van.
+Think large diesel truck noises at 3 AM!